Analytical chemistry: Mass spectrometry

 Mass spectrometry measures mass-to-charge ratio of molecules using electric and magnetic fields.
 In a mass spectrometer, a small amount of sample is ionized and converted to gaseous ions, where they are separated and analyzed according to their mass-to-charge ratios.

 There are several ionization methods: electron ionization, chemical ionization, electrospray ionization, fast atom bombardment, matrix-assisted laser desorption/ionization, and others.
 Also, mass spectrometry is categorized by approaches of mass analyzers: magnetic-sector, quadrupole mass analyzer, quadrupole ion trap, time-of-flight, Fourier transform ion cyclotron resonance, and so on.

 Electrochemical analysis

 Electroanalytical methods measure the potential (volts) and/or current (amps) in an electrochemical cell containing the analyte.
 These methods can be categorized according to which aspects of the cell are controlled and which are measured.
 The four main categories are potentiometry (the difference in electrode potentials is measured), coulometry (the transferred charge is measured over time), amperometry (the cell's current is measured over time), and voltammetry (the cell's current is measured while actively altering the cell's potential).

-Potentiometry measures the cell's potential, coulometry measures the cell's current, and voltammetry measures the change in current when cell potential changes.